sqlalchemy/alembic/README.rst

   application.
 The DDL constructs build upon SQLAlchemy's own DDLElement base and can be used standalone by any application or script.
 * Don't break our necks over SQLite's inability to ALTER things.
-SQLite has almost no support for table or column alteration.
-Alembic's design is kept simple by not contorting it's core API around these limitations.
-  Alembic's architecture can support SQLite's workarounds however, and we will support these features provided someone takes the initiative to implement and test.
-However, until the SQLite developers decide to implment full support for ALTER, it's still vastly preferable to use Alembic, or any migrations tool, with a database that supports ALTER fully.
+SQLite has almost no support for table or column alteration, and this is likely intentional.
+Alembic's design is kept simple by not contorting it's core API around these limitations, understanding that SQLite is simply not intended to support schema changes.
+While Alembic's architecture can support SQLite's workarounds, and we will support these features provided someone takes the initiative to implement and test, until the SQLite developers decide to provide a fully working version of ALTER, it's still vastly preferable to use Alembic, or any migrations tool, with databases that are designed to work under the assumption of in-place schema migrations taking place.

 Documentation and status of Alembic is at http://readthedocs.org/docs/alembic/.